zenkavi/NovelVsRepeated/fmri/preprocessing/03_fmriprep/fmriprep_notes.md

 ## Test fmriprep on single subject on head node

-Note: This will likely crash because the head node instance is does not have enough memory.
+Note: This will likely crash because the head node instance is does not have enough memory/storage.
 The goal is to check that the command runs.
 Any errors will be checked in a later step when reviewing the fmriprep reports.

 ```
 export DATA_PATH=/shared/fmri/bids